Application of a simple short-range attraction long-range repulsion colloidal model towards predicting the viscosity of protein solutions: Results and Discussion

 \section{Results and Discussion}

 The results here focus on viscosity measurements in the literature that were not previously explained by simple colloidal models of viscosity.
 The work of Sarangapani~\citep{Sarangapani_2013} measured bovine serum albumin (BSA) protein solution viscosity at low ionic strength over a wide range of concentration (2 mg/ml $\leq$ c $\leq$ 400 mg/ml) and concurrently varying the pH (4.0 $\leq$ pH $\leq$ 7.4).
 We simultaneously apply our approximations to predict the viscosity behaviour of a therapeutic monoclonal antibody (mAb) solution in a diverse buffer pH (5.0 $\leq$ pH $\leq$ 7.0) at a concentration range (0 mg/ml $\leq$ c $\leq$ 250 mg/ml) and with NaCl concentrations ranging from 13mM to 103mM~\citep{Binabaji_2015}.
 The experimental data presents a broad parameter space so are an ideal system to understand the application of our SALR colloidal model.
 We do so by determining first the parameters using the charge and the second-virial coefficient then compare the model predictions with the experimental viscosity without additional fitting.
+The highest concentrations correspond to volume fractions $\phi \sim 0.6$.
+It is expected that the quadratic expansion used will not be quantitatively accurate at these concentrations, but will be accurate at intermediate concentrations.